aron-bordin/PNG-Arduino-Framework/README.md

 1. Download the master branch from GitHub.
 2. Unzip it
-3. Move all folders to your Library folder (On your `Libraries` folder inside Sketchbooks of Arduino software).
+3. Move all folders to your Library folder (On your `libraries` folder inside Sketchbooks of Arduino software).

 ## Contribute